ivyroot/block-places/README.md

 **Details**:
 - The Longitude and Latitude values for a Block Place are stored as two parts:
-  - The first gives the whole number, from 0-359 for Longitude and from 0-179 for Latitude.
+  - The first gives the non-decimal number, from 0-359 for Longitude and from 0-179 for Latitude.
-  - The second gives the decimal in hundredths of a degree (e.g., 0.00, 0.01, 0.02, 0.03).
+  - The second gives the decimal in hundredths of a degree (e.g., 0.00, 0.01, 0.02 ...
+0.99).
-  - Decimals are numbers from 0-99.

 **Bitpacking**:
 - The set of 4 values specifying a Block Place are bitpacked together into a single unique number: